isomerpages/moe-admiraltysec/_parents/Parent Support Group.md

 ![](/images/PSG/psg1aappreciation.JPG)
 ### PSG Balloon Deco for Graduation Ceremony

-Between 9 Nov and 11 Nov 2022, parents of both current students & alumni, students, teachers worked together for 3 days to decorate the school hall, stage and foyer using balloons for Graduation Ceremony 2022 with the aim of creating a memorable farewell to the Class of 2022.
+Between 9 Nov and 11 Nov 2022, parents of both current students &amp; alumni, students, teachers worked together for 3 days to decorate the school hall, stage and foyer using balloons for Graduation Ceremony 2022 with the aim of creating a memorable farewell to the Class of 2022.

 A great sense of togetherness helped the PSG to overcome various challenges during the preparation process.
 There was excitement when graduands and their parents saw the balloon decorations.